-The province imposed a freeze on urban boundary expansions, which means that land prices are bound to increase.
-Increased land values lead to an increase in property prices.
-Increases in single family development charges in the City of Toronto will increase the cost of newly constructed housing, which is already suffering from the higher materials and energy costs.
 New Toronto Land Transfer Tax was introduced in 2009, and Harmonized Sales Tax came into effect in July of 2012.
 The later does not have a great impact on purchases of resale homes, other than adding to the closing costs, but will be felt by buyers of new construction.

 Using average house prices on record since 1953, corrected for inflation (for comparison purposes we brought the historical data up to today's equivalent values), I produced the following graph.
 The average prices are courtesy of TREB.